mirkomkr/todo-app/README.md

-# My Todo List App 📝
+# My To-do List App 📝

-This is a simple Todo List application built using HTML, CSS, and JavaScript.
+This is a simple To-do List application built using HTML, CSS, and JavaScript.
 It allows users to add tasks, mark them as completed ✅, and filter between all, completed ✅, or pending tasks ⏳.
 The app stores the tasks in `localStorage` so that they persist even after refreshing the page. 🌐